IncredibleLego/GoPong/README.md

 ## ROADMAP:

-- Multiplayer highscores need adjustment -> When names are max possible it goes out of scale
-- ALL OPERATIONS THAT CAN BE DONE ONCE, MUST BE DONE ONCE IN DRAW AND UPDATE
-- Add Options to personalize menus colors and maybe even difference the dimenions between text
-- Adjust max textDimension value (now 35)
-- Multiplayer highscores reach errors like "16:60"
-- Adjust highscores scenes to make them more centrated and scaled

 ### GENERAL:
 - Make game scalable: all that is drawn on screen must be adapted to the options
+- ALL OPERATIONS THAT CAN BE DONE ONCE, MUST BE DONE ONCE IN DRAW AND UPDATE
 - Modify draw on screen options to make text (menu ecc.) related to textDimension
 - Global variables such as: lastGameSceneId, lastSceneId, isInOptions to make easier menu managment